stevengharris/SplitView/README.md

 * Adjust the style of the default Splitter, including its color and thickness.
 * Place constraints on the minimum fraction each side occupies and which side should be prioritized (i.e., remain fixed in size) as the containing view's size changes.
-* Drag-to-hide, so when you constrain the fraction on a side, you can hide the side when you drag more than halfway beyond the constraint.
 * Provide a custom splitter.
 * Be able to toggle layout between horizontal and vertical.
 This modifier is only available for the Split view, since HSplit and VSplit remain in a horizontal or